 Election to reduce basis under section 362(e)(2)(C).
-The transferor and transferee in certain section 351 transactions can make a joint election under section 362(e)(2)(C) to limit the transferor's basis in the stock received instead of the transferee's basis in the transferred property.
-The transferor and transferee may make the election by attaching the statement as provided in Notice 2005-70, 2005-41 I.R.B.
-694, to their tax returns filed by the due date (including extensions) for the tax year in which the transaction occurred.
+The transferor may make an election under section 362(e)(2)(C) to limit the transferor's basis in the stock received instead of the transferor's basis in the transferred property.
+The transferor may make the election by including the certification as provided in Notice 2005-70, 2005-2 C.B.
+694 on or with its tax returns filed by the due date (including extensions) for the tax year in which the transaction occurred.
 If the transferor is a controlled foreign corporation, its controlling U.S. shareholder(s) can make the election.
 The common parent of a consolidated group can make the election for the group.

+If the election is made as described above, no election need be made by the transferee (or any controlling U.S. shareholder thereof).
 Once made, the election is irrevocable.
 See section 362(e)(2)(C) and Notice 2005-70.